Florida Vines

 Extremely poisonous, the distinctive red and black seeds of this vine can be fatal if eaten.

-Listed as a catagory 1 invasive species.
+Listed as a category 1 invasive species.
 Climbing, twining or trailing vine with small alternate, compound leaves having 5-15 pairs of oval to oblong leaflets with entire margins.

 Flower - Pea-like white to reddish flowers in dense clusters at leaf axils.
 Fruit is a short oblong pod which splits open at maturity to reveal the scarlet and black seeds.